WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 [warning] **Not recommended:** In the **Choose Image** pop-up window, click **Upload**. [/warning]
 [tip] **Recommended:** In the **Choose Image** dialog, click **Upload**. [/tip]

+A *view* or a *pane* is a smaller section that is part of the application window.
+Generally, a view is adjacent to other UI elements and regions , and cannot be hidden, whereas a window is separate and can be hidden.

 ### Button